qurafi/kitva/README.md

 ## Features

 * **Standard**: Uses json schema standard as the default schema format
-* **Performance**: Compile your schemas to highly optmized validation code, thanks to Ajv.
+* **Performance**: Compile your schemas into highly optmized validation code, thanks to Ajv.
 * **Less boilerplate**: Endpoints and forms are automatically validated by a global sveltekit hook.
 * **Typesafety**: Types are automatically generated and handled for you.
 * **Form client**: Client to handle form validation with full type-safety and no boilerplate as possible and it's designed to work without any javascript.